TiaanVenter/pythonlearningprograms/README.md

 # pythonlearningprograms
 A repo for basic/instructional programs I've created.
 Most of these ideas originate from online training material such as FCC and YT content creators.

-Not much to understand here.
 Just a repo of training examples/exercises.

-This contains some of my own playing around, but is mainly from the numerous tutorials of Moshfegh Hamedani, retyped/reworded.
+These files contain some of my own playing around, but are mainly from the numerous tutorials of Moshfegh Hamedani, retyped/reworded.